Divident1/NewRepo/Readme.md

     #learn
-New new thing learning in order to clean my github
+New new thing learning in order to clean my github.